Marriage in Thailand

 Thai Traditional wedding ceremonies and rituals need not be conducted in the presence of monk and are usually performed at someone’s home.
 Simply put, there is no such thing as “Buddhist Wedding Ceremony”, and if monks are present at the wedding, they are not directly involved.
 Whenever monks are invited, which is happened quite often, there always should be an odd number: 3, 5, 7 and the maximum could be 9 monks.

 According to Buddhist faith, to assure a lifetime of love marriage or what is called “a marriage made in heaven”, there is an old Thai ritual of 'Merit Gift' -- a donation to the local wat (Buddhist temple) to perform a wedding blessing ceremony.
 Even it is not directly related to marriage, a merit-making ceremony would mean alot to the bride-to-be and in turn to her family, to have a gift made in their name by you.
-It shows that you care about her religious beliefs, value the Thai ways and respect Thai culture.
+It shows that you care about her religious beliefs, value the Thai ways and respect the Thai culture.

 Contact for arrangements.

-To marry in Thailand, in addition to the passports a couple must provide a proof that they are both single and free to marry – a statutory statement or affidavit of non-attachment notarised by your respective Embassy in Bangkok.
-Some embassies may require a proof of your marital status from your home country, some other, like the UK and US Embassies, will provide an Affidavit or Statutory form, and after completion will notarize it for you.
+To marry in Thailand, in addition to the passports a couple must provide a proof that they are both single and free to marry – a statutory statement or an affidavit of non-attachment notarised by your respective Embassy in Bangkok.
+Some embassies may require a proof of your marital status from your home country, some other, like the UK and US Embassies, will provide an Affidavit or a Statutory form, and after completion will notarize it for you.
 If you have previously been married, which ended by divorce or death, you will need the original certificates.
 All documents should be translated to Thai and attested by the Thailand Ministry of Foreign Affairs.

 Note: A traditional Thai style wedding with the blessing ceremony in Buddhist temple, or a western style wedding ceremony can be arranged upon request.